The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 Due to the nature of the relationship, these customers are more likely to order multiple meals and repeatedly place orders each week.
 As they are also only outlying 30% of the actual cost of the meals, they are generally not as price sensitive as others.

-For many cooks using the Cookaborough platform, these programs are a key area of growth for their business.
-Not just because of the additional revenue but for the reward of uplifting the quality of life for people in their community.
+For many food businesses using the Cookaborough platform, the HCP programs represents the most significant part of their business.
+The feedback we receive from them is that it is not just because of the additional revenue but for the reward of uplifting the quality of life for people in their community.

 Ready to get started?
 Fill in the form below, and our team will be in touch to help you begin to make the most of these meaningful opportunities presented by NDIS and HCP initiatives.